 Types of 1099 Tax Forms: Each Form Explained

-Whether you’re a business owner or an independent contractor, you might feel overwhelmed by paperwork – especially during tax season.
-The multitude of types of 1099 tax forms adds to the complexities of tax compliance.
+Whether you’re a business owner or an independent contractor, you might feel overwhelmed by paperwork – especially if you're scrambling to do your taxes during tax season.
+The multitude of types of 1099 tax forms from the Internal Revenue Service (IRS) you may have to manage adds to the complexities of your business's tax compliance.

 You may encounter 1099 tax forms for multiple reasons.
 Examples include hiring (or working as) an independent contractor, earning interest income, or trading stock.